The Welcome Village – levels W and W1

 - 'Look good feel better' workshops.

-See the accessibility guide for Dimbleby Cancer Care.
+See the accessibility guide for the Dimbleby Cancer Care.

 The Fitting Room offers a modern, welcoming environment in which to discuss, try on and be fitted for wigs, hairpieces, headwear and mastectomy products, including prostheses, lingerie and swimwear.